jesse-chou/artist-email-db/README.md

 # Welcome

-This is a side small project that is meant to track artists and their management emails in the EDM industry.
+This is a side small project that is meant to track artists and their emails for music festivals